allyr13/obu-student-recruitment/README.md

 ```bash
 python flask_server.py
 ```
+The flask server currently runs on host 0.0.0.0 and port 6000, but these can be changed by editing the `config.json` file.

 ## Running Tests
 From the api folder, run this command in a seperate terminal to test the flask server: